 185. In approving the \$65 Million Loan, the Chavenson/Mason Special Committee never seriously considered the option of foregoing funding BEN altogether.
-Instead, its narrow efforts were focused on ensuring that funds advanced by GWG would not be immediately swept by BEN's other lenders, seeking assurances that the funding would resolve BEN's going concern issues with its auditor (Deloitte) and otherwise solve BEN's financial problems, and trying to negotiate a loan from GWG to BEN under the assumption that BEN had no other options.
+Instead, its narrow efforts were focused on ensuring that funds advanced by GWG would not be immediately swept by BEN's other lenders, seeking assurances that the funding would , and trying to negotiate a loan from GWG to BEN under the assumption that BEN had no other options.
 Throughout, the Special Committee relied heavily on representations made by Defendants Heppner, Holland, Evans, and Cangany (who chaired BEN's Audit Committee), as illustrated in the following timeline.